mackenziekbrooks/dci101-f24/docs/index.md

 title: DCI 101 Intro to Digital Culture & Information
 ---

-Winter 2024 // TR 3:15-4:45pm
+Fall 2024 // TR 2:40-4:10pm

-The [course website](http://mackenziekbrooks.github.com/dci101-w24) is a living document.
+The [course website](http://mackenziekbrooks.github.com/dci101-f24) is a living document.
 It will change regularly to reflect the needs of the course.

 ## Contact